 By regulation, the informed consent form (ICF) must contain certain basic information and may contain additional elements if they apply.
 If broad consent will be obtained, additional information and optional elements, if they apply, must also be included.
 Investigators should check the ICF to make sure that each required element and any applicable additional element has been included.
 Additional elements should only be included when they provide information that could impact a potential subject’s decision to participate.

 If the document will combine consent and written authorization, then it must also contain all the required elements of a valid HIPAA Authorization in addition to the requirements for consent.

-Basic and Optional Elements of Consent
+Basic and Additional Elements of Consent

 45 CFR 46.116 and 21 CFR 50.25